-Aim Alliance Schools is a collaborative Alliance of 20 schools made up of both Primary and Secondary Schools.
+Aim Alliance Schools is a collaborative Alliance of schools made up of both Primary and Secondary Schools.
 London Academy is the lead school for School Direct within the Alliance.
-We train and develop teachers in north London, working in partnership with Middlesex University and Hertfordshire University.
+We train and develop teachers in north London, working in partnership with Middlesex University, Hertfordshire University and e-Qualitas.

 We provide experienced mentors within the classroom and Lead Phase mentors provide additional support throughout the year.
-We are small (a cohort of 25 this year) but concentrate on quality with 100% pass rate of our cohort last year.
-Our schools work closely together in partnership with our universities to ensure you receive a quality, tailored programme of learning and support.
+We are small (a cohort of 30 this year) but concentrate on quality with 100% pass rate of our cohort last year.
+Our schools work closely together in partnership with our training providers to ensure you receive a quality, tailored programme of learning and support.